vipvivek15/Facial-Recognition/readme.txt

-This is the dataset file.
+This is the facial recognition folder.